Where to stay in Sicily

 If you are travelling with kids then you should check out the area of Mondello, the beach neighbourhood, 8-10km north of the city centre, easily reachable by public transport (bus #806 in 30 minutes) or taxi (20 minutes).

-Mondello Beach is one of the most beautiful in Sicily, long and wide, with shallow water, perfect for some time with the kids, mixing some sunbathing time during the day with a city exploration, either in the early morning or late afternoon.
+Mondello has one of the most beautiful stretches of sand in Sicily, long and wide, with shallow water, perfect for some time with the kids, mixing some sunbathing time during the day with a city exploration, either in the early morning or late afternoon.

-Alessandra always goes well beyond her host figure to provide the best stay in Palermo.
+Alessandra always goes well beyond her host figure to provide the best stay in the city.
 She has plenty of tips, even on places off the radar.

 Breakfast is great and fresh and there is air conditioning in the room, which is a lifesaver on those hot summer days.

-The rooms are super clean and of good size.
+The Alma Hotel offers spacious and clean rooms with a great breakfast buffet.
 The location is just perfect.
 They have some good specials from time to time.

 For a romantic boutique stay, you should check out